Hylleraas-Configuration Interaction calculations on the 1 ^1S ground state of helium atom: Calculations

-\section{6.
-Calculations}
+These rules are also fulfilled for configurations constructed with a pair of orbitals with different powers or exponents.

+The Hy-CI configurations are then constructed by multiplying a Hartree product by the interelectronic coordinate (note that a configuration is already antisymmetrized, whereas in the Hy-CI wave function the antisymmetrization operator acts also on the $r_{ij}$ factor).
+The $r_{ij}$ factor has radial symmetry and therefore it does not affect the total angular momentum $L$ of the configuration.
+Therefore the Hy-CI SAF are constructed in the same way than the CI ones.

+\section{Calculations}

-\subsection{6.1 CI Calculations}
+\subsection{CI Calculations}

-In order to test the computer code the $s,p,d$-calculations of Table II of Weiss \cite{Weiss} were reproduced.
-The recalculated values are shown in Table 1.
-The CI codes using real and complex orbitals led to the same energy results.
-Both codes use quadruple precision, about $30$ decimal digits in our computer.
+In order to test the computer code the $s,p,d$-calculations of Weiss (Table II) \cite{Weiss} were reproduced.
+The recalculated values are shown with more decimal digits in Table I. The CI codes using real and complex orbitals led to the same energy results.
+Both codes use quadruple precision (QP), about $30$ decimal digits in our computer$^4$ .
 The advantage of complex orbitals is that general algorithms can be developed and applied, as the angular integration, and general integral subroutines.

 We have tried first the full optimization of the CI wave function.
-Although the energy results were very satisfactory, this technique had to be abbandoned because it become impracticable.

-In Table 2 we show a set of optimized exponents.
+This technique had to be abandoned because it become impracticable.
+In Table II we show a set of optimized exponents.
 They have been optimized in the field of about $10$ configurations.
-Optimal exponents should be obtained by a generalized optimization procedure in the art made by Gaussian orbitals.
-We have used single and double, and half basis sets, these last were built up by multipliying the exponents of the single basis by $2$ or dividing by $2$.
+We have also tried single and double, and half basis sets, these last were built up by multipliying the exponents of the single basis by $2$ or dividing by $2$.
 The double basis could be used until the exponent with value $20.0$, further the quadruple precision was not enough.
 The half basis could be used only for some functions because linear dependence appeared (too similar exponents).